mocobeta/janome/docs/en/index.rst

 MeCab IPADIC format
 ^^^^^^^^^^^^^^^^^^^

-You can add custom entries to the built-in dictionary at runtime by using user defined dictionary.
+You can add custom entries besides the built-in dictionary at runtime by using user defined dictionary.

 Default dictionary format is equal to MeCab IPADIC format.
 Create a CSV file as below and pass the file path and the character encoding to Tokenizer's constructor.